server-os/server-image/man/usr/share/man/man8/piadm.8.md

     piadm remove <PI-stamp> [ZFS-pool-name]
     piadm update [ZFS-pool-name]

 ## DESCRIPTION

-    Historically, SmartOS booted off of a USB key or a read-only media like CD-ROM.
-The copy and version of the SmartOS software on one of these media is called a Platform Image.
+    Historically, ServerOS booted off of a USB key or a read-only media like CD-ROM.
+The copy and version of the ServerOS software on one of these media is called a Platform Image.
 A Platform Image is described in detail in the next section.
 The piadm(8) utility enables and manages the ability to instead boot directly off of a ZFS pool.